Split absolutely irreducible integer-valued polynomials over discrete valuation domains: Distribution of the roots of a split polynomial

 is the disjoint union of the $S$-rich neighborhoods $s + M^{\rho_S(s)+1}$. \item If $S'$ is a balanced set contained in $S$ with $\P_S = \P_{S'}$, then $\rho_{S'}(s) = \rho_S(s)$ for all $s\in S'$ and $\R{S'} \subseteq \R{S}$.
 Note that equality may hold even if $S$ is not balanced as an $S$-rich neighborhood can contain more than one element of $S$. \end{enumerate} \end{remark}

-\begin{definition} Let $(R,M)$ be a discrete valuation domain with finite residue field and $S \subseteq R$ a finite subset.
+\begin{definition} Let $(R,M)$ be as in Convention~\ref{conventionRD} and $S \subseteq R$ a finite subset.
 We call a set $S'$ a \emph{balanced set associated to $S$} if $S'$ is balanced and contained in $S$ with $\P_S = \P_{S'}$.
 Further, for $t\in S'$, we write

 for the set of all elements in $S$ which are elements of the partition block of $t\in S'$ of the partition $\P_S = \P_{S'}$. \end{definition}